No3371/TLD-SurvivorsLegacy/README.md

 - The content of his ingame general note.
 If it's empty, it will be replaced with general text.

 And the legacy items can be found on the corpse.

+*(Note: the HUD will be a bit glitched after you read the note, and will recover after you loot the corpse)*

 ## Dependencies